gionnelapuz/AndroidECommerceTemplate/README.md

 ## Android E-Commerce Template
-Android project that I have created for E-Commerce applications
+Android project that I have created for E-Commerce applications, which focused more on Functionality.

 ## Screenshots of the Application
 ### Login Page & Menu Page